Flederossi/raosxd/README.md

 *Note: No compilation required :)*

 ## Boot it on a real machine
-To run it on real hardware, you can flash the bootloader on a USB using Linux:
+To run it on real hardware, you can flash the bootloader on a USB by running:

-`sudo dd if=image/boot.bin of=/dev/[your usb] bs=4M status=progress`
+- Linux: `sudo dd if=image/boot.bin of=/dev/[your usb] bs=4M status=progress`

 Then select the USB in the boot menu to boot raosxd.